databrary/www/databrary/input/pages/user-guide/getting-started/sample-intro-videos.md

 Slug:user-guide/getting-started/release-script/example-videos
 Order: 3210

-##Below are a some examples of researchers introducing the Databrary Release Form to participants.
+##Below are some examples of researchers introducing the Databrary Release Form to participants.

 ###Example 1
 <video controls>